Once again, Chicago Film Archives and Northwest Chicago Film Society join forces to present CHICAGO HOME MOVIE DAY at the Chicago History Museum.

 Home movies provide invaluable records of our families and our communities: they document vanished storefronts, questionable fashions, adorable pets, long-departed loved ones, and neighborhoods-in-transition.
 Many Chicagoans still possess these old reels, passed down from generation to generation, but lack the projection equipment to view them properly and safely.
-That’s where Home Movie Day comes in: you bring the films, and we inspect them, project them, and offer tips on storage, preservation, and video transfer–all free of charge.
-And best of all, you get to watch them with an enthusiastic audience, equally hungry for local history.
-PLUS live musical accompaniment by silent film pianist extraordinaire, David Drazin!
+That’s where Home Movie Day comes in: you bring the films (16mm, 8mm and/or Super 8mm), and we inspect them, project them, and offer tips on storage, preservation, and video transfer–all free of charge.

 HOME MOVIE DAY FAQ:

 What film formats can I bring to Home Movie Day?

 We can inspect and project 16mm, 8mm, and Super 8.
 If you have any other oddball formats (28mm, 9.5mm, etc.), we can’t project the films for you, but we can help you find a safe, cost-effective way to view these prints.
 You’ll also earn our undying film nerd envy.

 Do I need to bring a home movie?

 Nope.
 You’re welcome to stop by and just watch other people’s home movies.
 And if you’re a walking encyclopedia of forgotten Chicago landmarks, eateries, and parades, your commentary will be much appreciated!

 I have a whole box of ‘em!
 Can we watch ‘em all?